-I like a lot of films I watch for this book.
+I like a lot of films I watch for this blog.
 I dislike even more of them.
 But rarely do any of them take me by surprise.

 Since my husband was away during the week, I wanted to try watching a film on either Amazon or Netflix since I had full control over what was on tv.
 And let’s be real, there’s a reason Shudder is so great.
 It has a good selection of horror films where both Netflix and Amazon both sorely lack.
 But I’m really, really glad I gave Amazon a change this week.

 I had to sort through a lot of shit, but at least I found Lost Creek.

 To get it out of the way, Lost Creek is by no means an out-and-out horror film.
 Rather, it’s a coming-of-age story about a young boy hidden behind a Halloween mask.

 Peter is a young boy who has moved to a new town with his mother, who has recently divorced Peter’s father.
 While settling in, Peter focuses mostly the arrival Halloween with the help of his friend Bill – a boy he knew before the move.

 There’s a spot in the woods near a creek that Peter likes to consider “his.”
 That is until he meets the young Maggie, who tells him that the creek is indeed her place.
 The two children immediately hit it off, though, agreeing to share the magical location with each other.

 That night, Peter has a nightmare and begins sleepwalking again.
 In his dream, he sees a section of the forest filled with Blair Witch-style stick figures hanging from the trees.
 He hears his father’s voice calling to him, and he leaves his room only to be caught by his mom.